jdrumgoole/pymongo-transactions/README.md

 ### Using the Makefile for configuration

 There is a ```Makefile``` with targets for all these operations.
-For those of you on platforms without access to Make it should be easy enought to cut and paste the commands out of the targets and run them on the command line.
+For those of you on platforms without access to Make it should be easy enough to cut and paste the commands out of the targets and run them on the command line.

 Running the ```Makefile```